quadsurf/react-curriculum/01-introduction-to-react.md

 ## One-way data binding

-With a dynamic user interface in place, let's connect it to the state inside our component class.
+With a user interface in place, let's make it dynamic by connecting the `input` element to the state inside our component class.
 Remember, React's one-way data bindings prevent changes made to the user interface from automatically propagating to the state.
-We'll have to write this code ourselves.
+We'll have to manually propagate user interface changes to the state by writing this code ourselves.

 `hello.html`
 ```html